Existence, uniqueness, and universality of global dynamics for the fractional hyperbolic $\Phi^4_3$-model: Introduction

 \item[3.]
 A uniform (in $N$) control of the solution with large probability by exploiting the invariance of the truncated Gibbs measure $\rhoo_N$. \end{enumerate}

 \noi Compared to \cite{OOT2}, the first three components above are highly non-trivial in our setting.
 The main difference between \cite{OOT2} and this paper is that the authors in \cite{OOT2} consider a quadratic nonlinearity, but in this paper we study a cubic nonlinearity.
-As a result, we need to deal with many more complicated stochastic objects (for component 1) and incorporate space-time analysis via the $X^{s,b}$-spaces defined in Subsection \ref{SUBSEC:Xsb} (for components 2 and 3).
+As a result, we need to deal with more involved stochastic objects (for component 1) and, more importantly, incorporate space-time analysis via the $X^{s,b}$-spaces defined in Subsection \ref{SUBSEC:Xsb} (for components 2 and 3).
+Our solution to the above issues turns out to contain some new and interesting ingredients: \begin{enumerate} \item[1.]
+For the uniform exponential integrability in component 1, we design a sum space for a cubic stochastic object in order to control the drift terms coming from the application of the variation formula in Lemma \ref{LEM:BD}.
+In addition, we group together various terms of similar regularity properties, which allows us to significantly reduce the number of estimates originally required for dealing with all drift terms.

+\item[2.]
+For the stability result in component 2, we exploit the decay property from the exponentially decaying temporal weight by slightly losing some slight time regularity (see Lemma~\ref{LEM:nhomo2}).

+\item[3.]
+For the uniform bound with large probability in component 3, we use the idea from \cite{BDNY} to exploit global nonlinear smoothing from invariance of the truncated Gibbs measure $\rhoo_N$.
+In addition, we also establish an improved trilinear estimate (see \eqref{tri2} in Lemma \ref{LEM:str4}), which is important for establishing a tame estimate in component 3. \end{enumerate}

 We remark that our analysis works well for the cubic nonlinearity.
-However, for more complicated nonlinearities such as a quintic nonlinearity, one needs to use more sophisticated tools and analysis.
+However, for more complicated nonlinearities such as a quintic nonlinearity, one would need to use more sophisticated tools and analysis.

-We prove Theorem \ref{THM:GWP} in Section \ref{SEC:GWP}, starting with invariance of the truncated Gibbs measure $\rhoo_N$ in Subsection \ref{SUBSEC:GWP1}.
-Then, for components 1, 2, and 3 above, we deal with each one of them in Subsection \ref{SUBSEC:exp}, \ref{SUBSEC:stb}, and \ref{SUBSEC:ns}, respectively.
-Specifically, for the uniform exponential integrability in component 1, we group together various terms of similar regularity properties, which allows us to significantly reduce the number of estimates originally required for dealing with all drift terms (coming from the application of the variation formula in Lemma \ref{LEM:var3}); see also Remark~\ref{RMK:BDNY} below.
-For the stability result in component 2, we exploit some gain from the exponentially decaying temporal weight by slightly losing some time regularity (see Lemma~\ref{LEM:nhomo2}).
-For the uniform bound with large probability in component 3, we use the idea from \cite{BDNY} to exploit global nonlinear smoothing from invariance of the truncated Gibbs measure $\rhoo_N$.
-In addition, we also establish an improved trilinear estimate (see \eqref{tri2} in Lemma \ref{LEM:str4}), which is necessary for conquering a technical difficulty in component 3.
-Finally, in Subsection~\ref{SUBSEC:gwp}, we present the proof of Theorem~\ref{THM:GWP}.